Helly groups: Helly graphs and complexes

 The following result is well known, see~\cite{JaMiPou,Pesch87,Pesch88}, and is the discrete counterpart of Isbell's Theorem~\ref{injective-hull-isbell}.

-\begin{theorem} If $(X,d)$ is a discrete metric space, then $E^0(X) = E(X) \cap \Z^X$ is the smallest Helly graph into which $(X,d)$ is isometrically embedded.
-In particular, the discrete injective hull $E^0(G)$ of a graph $G$ is the Hellyfication $\He(G)$ of $G$, i.e., is contained as an isometric subgraph in any Helly graph $G'$ containing $G$ as an isometric subgraph. \end{theorem}
+\begin{theorem} If $(X,d)$ is an integer-valued metric space, then $E^0(X) = E(X) \cap \Z^X$ is the smallest Helly graph into which $(X,d)$ is isometrically embedded.
+In particular, the discrete injective hull $E^0(G)$ of a graph $G$ is contained as an isometric subgraph in any Helly graph $G'$ containing $G$ as an isometric subgraph and is the Hellyfication $\He(G)$ of $G$. \end{theorem}